 Cataracts are the leading cause of vision loss in people over the age of 55.
 In the United States, 75 percent of all people over the age of 60 show signs of cataracts as a normal consequence of aging.
 Other factors can also contribute to cataract development.
 These include genetics, excessive UV exposure, diabetes, tobacco use, some medications (such as steroids), and other eye diseases.
-Cataract treatments can help.
+Cataracts are treated by surgery when a change of glasses no longer help.

 Refractive surgery, the name for all vision correction surgeries, includes a variety of procedures.
-These options include LASIK, CustomVue™ LASIK, and implant procedures such as Visian® ICL (implantable contact lens) and Refractive Lens Exchange.
-Each method of cataract surgery changes the focus so that the patient can see clearly.
+These options include LASIK, CustomVue™ LASIK, PRK, and implant procedures such as Visian® ICL (implantable contact lens), Refractive Lens Exchange and KAMRA.
+Each patient will meet with a refractive technician to customize your visual plan.

-Refractive surgery is the term used to describe cataract surgery procedures that correct common vision problems (nearsightedness, farsightedness, astigmatism and presbyopia) to reduce your dependence on prescription eyeglasses and/or contact lenses.
+Refractive surgery is the term used to describe surgical procedures that correct common vision problems (nearsightedness, farsightedness, astigmatism and presbyopia) to reduce your dependence on prescription eyeglasses and/or contact lenses.

-he KAMRA inlay helps restore near vision and reduce the constant frustrations of reading glasses and blurry reading vision.
+The KAMRA inlay helps restore near vision and reduce the constant frustrations of reading glasses and blurry reading vision.
 By providing a natural range of vision you can see — from near to far.
-It also offers long-term performance to help you continue to enjoy clear vision over time.
-It provides a natural range of vision — from near to far.
-It also offers long-term performance to help you continue to enjoy clear near vision over time.
+KAMRA also offers long-term performance to help you continue to enjoy clear vision over time, providing a natural range of vision.

 Glaucoma is a disease of the eye that affects the optic nerve and is a common cause of blindness.
 Elevated eye pressure can block fluids from circulating normally through the eye causing nerve damage.
 There are two types of glaucoma: open-angle and closed-angle.
 Vision that is lost from glaucoma cannot be restored, but early detection and treatment can help save your sight.

 Blepharoplasty is eyelid surgery that can remove excess skin and fatty tissue to repair a drooping eyelid.
 Eyelids can interfere with your peripheral vision if they begin to droop.
 Eyelid surgery addresses these conditions and can be used to eliminate puffy bags below the eye as well.
-Entropion repair is performed when the eyelid turns inward causing the eyelashes to scrape against the eye which can cause irritation and tearing.
 Surgery can help the eyelid return to its natural position and relieve these symptoms.
-Ectropion is when the eyelid turns outward which can cause excessive tearing of the eye.
-Ecroption repair is surgery that can return the eyelid to its natural position and relieve the tearing.